 COSHH Training

-Our online COSHH training course is designed by health and safety experts to comply with requirements under the Control of Substances Hazardous to Health (COSHH) Regulations 2002.
-Employees learn about the harm caused by hazardous substances and how to recognise different types of hazardous materials such as dust, chemicals and biological agents.
+Our online COSHH training course is designed by health and safety experts to comply with the requirements of the Control of Substances Hazardous to Health (COSHH) Regulations 2002.
+Training is also in line with the Health and Safety Executive’s guidance, Working with substances hazardous to health (INDG136).

-- Essential COSHH training on the risks associated with the presence and use of hazardous substances.
+- Essential online COSHH course on the risks associated with hazardous substances.

 - Complies with the Control of Substances Hazardous to Health (COSHH) Regulations 2002.